 Have you ever thought about what would happen if your website got hacked?
-An update crashed, or you simply made a mistake you needed to fix?
-Well, learning how to backup and restore your WordPress website is essential to getting your site back up and running just in case of those eventualities!
+An update crashed, or did you simply make a mistake you needed to fix?
+Learning how to back up and restore your WordPress website is essential to getting your site back up and running just in case of those eventualities!

-With the use of a free plugin “UpdraftPlus“, you can manually or automatically collect backups of your website, to store in the cloud and can then easily restore from that backup in minutes.
-UpdraftPlus is one of the highest rating and most trusted plugins for backing up your website, within over 14 million downloads worldwide.
+With the use of a free plugin, “UpdraftPlus”, you can manually or automatically collect backups of your website to store in the cloud and can then easily restore from that backup in minutes.
+UpdraftPlus is one of the highest-rating and most trusted plugins for backing up your website, with over 14 million downloads worldwide.

 Installing UpdraftPlus plugin